rexuraa/xtrime_downloader/README.md

 `v1.5` - Added watermark system
 `v2.0` - Complete redesign with Rich UI

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute — no warranty provided.

 <p align="center">
   Built with ❤️ by <a href="https://github.com/rexuraa">@rexuraa</a> |
   <a href="https://github.com/rexuraa/xtrime_downloader/issues">Report Issues</a> |